Toilet Leaking from Tank to Bowl? Do This!

 2. Inspect the Toilet Tank

-• Lift off the toilet tank lid and place it away in a safe place where it cannot fall off and break.
+• Lift off the toilet tank lid and place it away safely so it cannot fall off and break.

 • Check the condition of all the tank parts.
 Is the flapper sitting perfectly on the flush valve?
 Is the lift chain hooking on anything?